webmaster-icsd/icsd.org/_services/2018-03-02-activities.md

 - Let’s Talk: Mother-Daughter Luncheon
 - Lecture: “Challenges facing Muslim Women and Youth in America”
 - Lecture:”Youth Matters”
-- How to Register your Daughter
-- Complete this registration form and bring it to any of our meetings.
-Please note that this youth group is FREE of charge.

 Email us or contact the ICSD office for more information.